sanikaautidata/Swiggy-Analysis-Project/README.md

 # 📌 Business Questions Answered

-✔ Which state has the highest sales?
+- ✔ Which state has the highest sales?

-✔ Which city generates maximum revenue?
+- ✔ Which city generates maximum revenue?

-✔ What is the monthly sales trend?
+- ✔ What is the monthly sales trend?

-✔ What is the daily sales trend?
+- ✔ What is the daily sales trend?

-✔ What is the weekly sales trend?
+- ✔ What is the weekly sales trend?

-✔ Which food type sells the most?
+- ✔ Which food type sells the most?

-✔ What is the average customer rating?
+- ✔ What is the average customer rating?

-✔ What is the average order value?
+- ✔ What is the average order value?

-✔ Which restaurants contribute the most orders?
+- ✔ Which restaurants contribute the most orders?

 ---

 # 🌟 Project Highlights

-- Professional Dashboard Design
+- ✨ Professional Dashboard Design
-- Interactive User Experience
+- 📊 Interactive Business Dashboard
-- Real-world Business Scenario
+- 📈 Real-world Business Analysis
+- 🎯 Dynamic KPI Cards
+- 🎛 Interactive Slicers
+- 📉 Insightful Visualizations
-- Clean & Organized Layout
+- 📂 Clean & Organized Workbook
-- Easy-to-understand Visualizations
-- Recruiter-Friendly Portfolio Project
+- 💼 Recruiter-Friendly Portfolio Project

 ---